jcbhmr/bikeshed-builder/README.md

 To create a new release:

 1. Change the `bikeshed` version dependency in `pyproject.toml`.
 2. Update the `version` field in `pyproject.toml` to reflect the new Bikeshed version with the appropriate suffix.
-This version field is read by the gh release create workflow.
+This version field is read by [the gh release create workflow](https://github.com/jcbhmr/bikeshed-builder/blob/main/.github/workflows/gh-release-create.yml).
 3. Go to [the gh release create workflow page](https://github.com/jcbhmr/bikeshed-builder/actions/workflows/gh-release-create.yml)
 4. Manually run the workflow.
 You can choose to create a draft instead of immediately publishing it.

+You can use `rc1` or similar prereleases to try things out if needed but `draft: true` should suffice in most cases to make sure things look good.